 - Genetic (inherited) risks and the chances of passing on a genetic disorder to your child

 - Screening tests for genetic disorders that can be passed on to your baby

 - Risks associated with older parents, such as Down syndrome

 - Your pregnancy history to see if you’re at risk for preterm labor and delivery or other concerns

-- Talk about how to take care of yourself during pregnancy
+- How to take care of yourself during pregnancy

-- Provide information about our clinic and Swedish Medical Center, where you’ll deliver your baby
+- Our clinic and Swedish Medical Center, where you’ll deliver your baby

 - Diet and exercise

 - Genetic screening tests (to check for inherited risks)

 - When to see your doctor